attia-mahmoud/HTTP2-Compliance-Tests/analysis/tables/test_outcomes_by_id.md

 Received modified: Node

 135 A field value MUST NOT start with an ASCII whitespace character (ASCII SP or HTAB, 0x20 or 0x09).
-Received modified: Node
+Received modified: Cloudflare, Node
 Received unmodified: Caddy, Envoy, HAproxy

 136 A field value MUST NOT end with an ASCII whitespace character (ASCII SP or HTAB, 0x20 or 0x09).
-Received modified: Node
+Received modified: Cloudflare, Node
 Received unmodified: Caddy, Envoy, HAproxy

 137 An endpoint MUST NOT generate an HTTP/2 message containing connection header field (RFC9113 Section 8.2.2)